safelease/Pix2Poly/README.md

 ## Docker Usage

 Pix2Poly provides a Docker setup for easy deployment and inference.
 The Docker container includes a FastAPI server for REST API inference and supports command-line inference.
+The API request and response format are suitable for running as a AWS Sagemaker inference endpoint running on a ml.g4dn.xlarge and the inference AMI version al2-ami-sagemaker-inference-gpu-3-1, where it is able to infer at the rate of 4 seconds per tile.

 ### Building the Docker Image